Amazing Weekend Getaways To End The Summer Right

 Tofino in Canada is not your typical sun-drenched beach destination, but its panoramas are certainly postcard-worthy.
 A couple of hours from Vancouver where fog still roams, this improbable surf town offers great waves with views of wild evergreen forest.
 Besides having surf that’s suitable for pros and beginners alike, Tofino doesn’t boast overwhelming crowds.
 Stay in one of Wickaninnish Inn’s cliff-hugging rooms that feel like well-appointed cabins.
 When not catching the waves at Cox Bay, the main break in town, hike through the coastal rainforest and rest your muscles with a soak in the local hot springs.

-04. Oregon: to escape to the outdoors in style
+To escape to the outdoors in style

 Suttle Lodge, Oregon.
 Photograph by Ms Natalie Puls, courtesy of Suttle Lodge